 Colin McGuire began his study of the violin at the age of 4, growing up in Mankato, MN.
 He was greatly influenced from his studies with Patti Tryhus and Marilyn Bos in Mankato.
 Colin is grateful for the lifelong musical impact of his brother and teacher, Peter McGuire, Principal 2nd Violin Of the Minnesota Orchestra.

 Colin has been fortunate enough to perform in a variety of ensembles and settings.
 Colin holds a permanent seat in the Duluth-Superior Symphony Orchestra as Associate Concertmaster.
 He returned to Minnesota after playing full time with the Thunder Bay and the Spokane Symphony.
 Other orchestral opportunities have arisen with the Minnesota Orchestra, Mill City Opera, Music St. Croix, and various other orchestras and ensembles in the region.

 Peter McGuire was previously a member of the Minnesota Orchestra from 2003 to 2012.
-Peter joins the orchestra again this season after serving as a Second Concertmaster with the Tonhalle Orchester-Zürich for three years.
+Peter joined the orchestra again in 2016 after serving as a Second Concertmaster with the Tonhalle Orchester-Zürich for three years.